MultiFormer: A Multi-Person Pose Estimation System Based on CSI and Attention Mechanism: Experiments and Result Analysis

 As shown in Table \ref{tab:accuracy_comparison_mmfi}, MultiFormer and its lightweight variants achieve better estimation accuracy on MM-Fi from PCK@20 to PCK@40 than other tested models.
 The lightweight variants of MultiFormer, i.e., MultiFormer-24(4.05M) and MultiFormer-18(2.80M) achieve average 0.6938 and 0.6459 for the PCK@20, respectively, which outperform other tested lightweight model.

-To compare the estimation accuracy for all 17 keypoints on MM-Fi between MultiFormer and other models with similar parameter sizes, we first compare the PCK@20 of MultiFormer(11.93M) with CSI2Pose(17.9M), which currently achieves the highest estimation accuracy among all tested models.
+To compare the estimation accuracy for all 17 keypoints on MM-Fi between MultiFormer and other models with similar parameter sizes, we first compare the PCK@20 of MultiFormer (11.93 M / 15.12G FLOPs) with CSI2Pose (17.9 M / 32.41G FLOPs), which currently achieves the highest estimation accuracy among all tested models.
 The PCK@20 comparison of the 17 skeletal keypoints between MultiFormer and CSI2Pose is shown in Fig. \ref{fig_models2}.
-In this test, MultiFormer achieves higher estimation accuracy for all 17 keypoints.
+In this test, MultiFormer achieves higher estimation accuracy for all 17 keypoints while using less than half the computation.

 We also compare the PCK@20 of 17 keypoints on MM-Fi between lightweight models, i.e., MultiFormer-18(2.80M) and HPE-li(1.6M).
-The PCK@20 comparison of the 17 skeletal keypoints between MultiFormer-18 and HPE-Li is shown in Fig. \ref{fig_models}.
-MultiFormer-18 outperforms HPE-li on the MM-Fi for 17 keypoints, particularly for high-mobility keypoints such as wrists and elbows.
-Specifically, the PCK@20 for the left and right hands are 0.0503 and 0.0508 for the HPE-Li \cite{HPE-li}, whereas our model achieves 0.3414 and 0.3334 with the improvement over 500\%.

-The tests shown in Fig. \ref{fig_models2} and Fig. \ref{fig_models} together demonstrate that our proposed MultiFormer effectively captures the complex relationships and dependencies among human pose keypoints, thus, achieves better estimation accuracy.
+The PCK@20 comparison of the 17 skeletal keypoints between MultiFormer-18 (2.80 M / 1.10G FLOPs) and HPE-Li (1.6 M / 2.42G FLOPs) is shown in Fig. \ref{fig_models}.
+MultiFormer-18 outperforms HPE-li on the MM-Fi for 17 keypoints with roughly 55 \% less computation, particularly for high-mobility keypoints such as wrists and elbows.
+Specifically, the PCK@20 for the left and right hands are 0.0503 and 0.0508 for the HPE-Li \cite{d.gian_hpeli_2025}, whereas our model achieves 0.3414 and 0.3334 with the improvement over 500\%.

 We also conducted the experiment in a dark environment, and compared the pose estimation results of MultiFormer with the vision-based sensor method, i.e., OpenPose\cite{cao_openpose_2021} in Fig.~\ref{fig_open_mul1} and Fig.~\ref{fig_open_mul2}.